syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Overview.md

 ### SfComboBox

 [SfComboBox](https://help.syncfusion.com/windowsforms/sfcombobox/overview) is a text box component that allows users to type a value or choose an option from a list of predefined options.
-It has several out of the box fearures, such as data binding filtering, UI customization, accessibility and more.
+It has several out of the box features, such as data binding filtering, UI customization, accessibility and more.

 ### ComboBoxAdv